 NCHFA has created a secure, web-based Loan Pool Portal to submit applications for SHLP Assistance.
-On June 1, 2016, the portal replaced the previously used Excek Workbooks.
+On June 1, 2016, the portal replaced the previously used Excel Workbooks.
 All applications must be submitted via the portal.
+Beginning August 1, 2023, access to the portal required a 2-step authentication process.